ngworker/lumberjack/README.md

 By extending `LumberjackLogger`, we only have to be worry about the message and scope of our pre-defined logs.

-All logger factory methods are protected as it is recommended to create a custom logger per _context_ rather than using logger factories directly in a consumer.
+All logger factory methods are protected as it is recommended to create a custom logger per _scope_ rather than using logger factories directly in a consumer.

 As an example, let's create a custom logger for our example application.